Kaitlyn Bristowe and Shawn Booth React to Old Video of Nick Viall's "Failed" Bachelorette Proposal - E! Online

 Nick Viall just threw it back to 2015 by sharing an Instagram video of Kaitlyn Bristowe rejecting his Bachelorette proposal.

 As fans will recall, Bristowe handed out the roses on season 11 of The Bachelorette.
 Viall, who already had his heart broken on Andi Dorfman's season of The Bachelorette, joined Bristowe's cast during week four and ended up being one of her final two suitors.
-He even tried to pop the question during the finale, but Bristowe stopped him mid-way through the proposal.
+He even tried to pop the question during the finale, but Bristowe stopped him midway through the proposal.

-"It was like waving at someone who's waving at the person behind...but million times worse," Viall wrote on Sunday alongside footage of the rejection replay."
+"It was like waving at someone who's waving at the person behind...but million times worse," Viall wrote on Sunday alongside footage of the rejection replay.

 However, he made it clear he has "nothing but positive memories" from this time.